Neek0tine/Neek0tine/README.md

-I used to be a graphic designer, <br>
+<h2>I program for fun, and design for money. </h2>
-then I realized how annoying humans are. 💢
+Has been school's go to designer and/or IT guy since middle school,<br> and since then most of my hobby includes a computer screen.<br><br>
 <img src="https://github.com/Neek0tine/Neek0tine/blob/main/dubdubdub.gif" width="200">

-I sacrificed the ability to speak human language<br>
+I could speak a bit of a Python, LUA, C and Pascal,<br>
-So that I could speak a bit of a Python, LUA, C and Pascal.<br>
+and is a bit familiar about how the Internet works.<br>

 <hr>
 Open Commishes: <br>